 The Gmail MCP Server provides a powerful interface to interact with Gmail APIs programmatically.
-It allows you to read, send, and manage emails across multiple Gmail accounts through a server built on the Model Context Protocol (MCP) framework.
+It enables reading, sending, and managing emails across multiple Gmail accounts with features like attachment handling, advanced search, and real-time monitoring.

 Before running the Gmail MCP server, ensure you have: